azharlabs/papert-code/docs/features/sandbox.md

-# Sandboxing in Qwen Code
+# Sandboxing in Papert Code

-This document provides a guide to sandboxing in Qwen Code, including prerequisites, quickstart, and configuration.
+This document provides a guide to sandboxing in Papert Code, including prerequisites, quickstart, and configuration.

 ## Prerequisites

-Before using sandboxing, you need to install and set up Qwen Code:
+Before using sandboxing, you need to install and set up Papert Code:

 ```bash
 npm install -g @papert-code/papert-code